EuroComply

 CSRD: Per member state (audit-based enforcement) max fine

 CSRD applies to Large Companies (250+ employees or €40M+ revenue) and Listed SMEs organisations in all EU member states.
-Key deadline: Phased: large companies from FY2024; listed SMEs from FY2026.
+Key deadline: Phased: large PIEs from FY2024; other large undertakings from FY2025 (Omnibus deferral may apply); listed SMEs from FY2026 (Omnibus deferral likely — verify current dates).

 Source: Official Journal of the European Union — Corporate Sustainability Reporting Directive